 Note: You can also remove your iPhone, iPad, iPod touch, or Mac by turning off iCloud completely on that device.
 Turning off iCloud turns off all iCloud features on the device.

-In Find My iPhone on iCloud.com, tap All Devices, then select the device you want to erase.
+In Find My iPhone on iCloud.com, tap the device you want to erase in the Devices list.

 Because the device isn’t lost, don’t enter a phone number or message.

 If the device is offline, the remote erase begins the next time it’s online.
 You receive an email when the device is erased.